-Discussing Puberty and Sexuality
+Discussing puberty and sexuality

 As your child ages chronologically, he or she will go through puberty and may experience sexual feelings.
 Teaching your child about their changing body and sexuality — including intimacy, positive relationships, peer pressure, body image and responsibility — is an important step in helping him or her stay healthy and safe.

 All children will go through puberty changes and experience sexual feelings as they age chronologically.
 Talking with your child regularly as opportunities permit will help them prepare for those changes.
 The younger you begin to discuss/teach healthy sexuality, the more effective it will be.

 Your support will also help your child better navigate physical development and changes, and better understand the importance of hygiene, privacy, and personal boundaries.

-In addition, having frequent and honest discussions with your child about puberty before it happens, and sexuality, is an important way to help protect your child.
+Having frequent and honest discussions with your child about puberty before it happens, and sexuality, is an important way to help protect your child.
 Youth with intellectual disabilities are more vulnerable to sexual abuse.
 By talking openly with your child over time you will help equip him or her with the tools to help protect against abuse.

-- Timing – You know the times of day when your child is most receptive to conversation, such as when you are driving on errands or having breakfast.
+You know the times of day when your child is most receptive to conversation, such as when you are driving on errands or having breakfast.
 Plan talks for the times when you know your child is most receptive.

-- Communication Style – You also know the best communication strategies for your child.
+You also know the best communication strategies for your child.
 Some children respond well to word games, others to role play.

-- Your Boundaries - Before you start a conversation with your child, make sure you know your own values and beliefs.
+Before you start a conversation with your child, make sure you know your own values and beliefs.
 Also, be ready to assert your personal privacy boundaries regarding what you will or will not share about yourself.

-- Outside Influences - Before discussing puberty and sexuality with your child, it is important to understand the outside influences and sources of information your child is exposed to that may be detrimental to your child’s understanding of healthy sexuality.
+Before discussing puberty and sexuality with your child, it is important to understand the outside influences and sources of information your child is exposed to that may be detrimental to your child’s understanding of healthy sexuality.
 These influences can include:

-- Sexually exploitive situations or pictures
+- Sexually exploitative situations or pictures

 - Movies or television with sexually explicit content